babelfish-for-postgresql/babelfish_project_website/_installation/compiling-babelfish-from-source.md

 ### Enabling extensions in the target database

-Create the database on top of which the extensions will be installed:
+Create a user (babelfish_user) and the database (babelfish_db) into which the extensions will be installed:

 ```sh
 /opt/babelfish/1.1/bin/psql -d postgres -U postgres -c "CREATE USER babelfish_user WITH SUPERUSER CREATEDB CREATEROLE PASSWORD '12345678' INHERIT;"